elanmed/rg-glob-builder.nvim/README.md

     ignore_case = "-nc",
     -- The flag to search case by whole word, adds the `--word-regexp` flag whole_word = "-w",
-    -- The flag to search case by partial word, removes the `--word-regexp` flag (searching by partial word is the default behavior in rg) partial_word = "-nw",
+    -- The flag to search case by partial word, removes the `--word-regexp` flag -- Searching by partial word is the default behavior in rg partial_word = "-nw",
   },
   -- Return `nil` unless the final character is a trailing space.
-When updating the flags, this option -- will maintain the current search results until the update is complete.
-Defaults to `false` nil_unless_trailing_space = false,
+When updating the flags, -- this option will maintain the current search results until the update is complete nil_unless_trailing_space = false,
-  -- The single-char string to act as the delimeter for the pattern to pass to rg.
-Defaults to "~" pattern_delimeter = "~",
+  -- The single-char string to act as the delimeter for the pattern to pass to rg pattern_delimeter = "~",
 }
 ```